amangup/coding-bootcamp/README.md

 The lectures are designed to teach enough Python for one to be able to write meaningful real life applications themselves.
 The final project is to create a web app which is an online E-book reader.
 I will also discuss the ways you can use this learning to become a professional programmer in the last lecture.

-Currently, the first bootcamp session is not complete, and thus more lectures will be created in the following weeks.
-I will keep updating this page when new lectures get added.

 ### Lecture 1 - What is programming?
 The first lecture introduces what a computer is, and what programming is.
 In the class, we also write our first little program.